apache/sling-samples/oauth/README.md

 ![screenshot of the welcome page](demo-welcome.png)

+### Reducing number of login prompts

+For demo purposes the two connections are configured to always prompt the user to log in or select an account.
+The number login prompts can be reduced by removing the "prompt=..." values from the `additionalAuthorizationParameters` configuration values defined in [launcher/src/main/features/launcher.json](launcher/src/main/features/launcher.json).

+The property can be removed completely if it is empty.

 ### Launching without a Makefile

 If you do not have make installed you can also manually run following commands: